-I have been drawing what I see in life and my imagination since I could hold a crayon.
-I have long been inspired by the intensity of nature and my travels in the US and abroad.
+I have been drawing what I see in life and from my imagination since I could hold a pen.
+I have long been inspired by the intensity of nature and my travels.
 For years I’ve been drawing portraits of people I see as I go about my day.
 Much of the time, I leave them unfinished, allowing each sketch to capture a fragment in time.
 Lately my drawing style has been inspired by the fluidity and simplicity of Japanese Sumi painting.
-By only adding the features in shadows I am able to quickly and delicately capture expression and emotion.

 For the last eight years my drawing passion has been channeled into creating images on glass.
-I am obsessed with the potential of this material because unlike paper, the glass offers a greater potential.
-By layering glass powders, fusing different colors of glass or melting the glass into forms I obtain a richer level of depth, color and value than paper can provide.
+I am obsessed with the potential of this material because unlike paper, glass offers greater potential dimension.
+By layering glass powders, fusing different colors of glass and melting glass into forms I obtain a richer level of depth, color and value than paper can provide.
 Glass is inherently in tune with the beauty and power of light and its possibilities are endless.